0xmizuai/nostr-relay-plus/nostr-client-plus/README.md

 `Assigner` and `Aggregator` need to start first.
 Their order is not important but they need to be started before the other services.

-Currently, `Assigner` will go into CPU spinning if events to publish arrive but there are not enough `Workers` around.
-For this reason it's recommended to have `Workers` already sending heartbeat before `Publisher` is run for the first time.

 ### Assigner

 ```shell